A few months back I explored the region of Liguria in Italy and had a fabulous time. You can read more about it here.

 Pin it for later 😉

-For those of you who asked I use Siteground for my Web Hosting now.
+For those of you who asked me for my domain provider, I use Siteground for my Web Hosting now.
 They have the fastest quality service I’ve seen in a long time!!
 If you ever think of changing your Domain provider, go for Siteground.
 You can use my link above (affiliate) to register and start the process! 🙂

 Disclosure: There are “ affiliate links” on my blog.
 If you click on a picture and purchase something through these links, I will receive a small commission (at no cost to you).
 Thanks for supporting my blog and keep reading Italophilia!